 As a Conservation Program Coordinator for the Virginia Sierra Club, Laura spearheaded a successful grassroots campaign to protect Virginia's 30-year moratorium on uranium mining.

 Laura is a vegan with a passion for sustainable living and a wealth of knowledge on cutting our carbon footprint without breaking the bank.
 An offspring of two cavers, she has spent much of her life outdoors, from venturing through underground caverns to snorkeling in Hawaii and hiking the Grand Tetons.
-She is a licensed boater, a board member for the Appalachian Cave Conservancy, and a member of the National Speleological Society.
+She is a licensed boater, an avid camper, a board member for the Appalachian Cave Conservancy, and a member of the National Speleological Society.

 In addition to her stint at the Sierra Club, Laura spent five years leading campaigns at People for the Ethical Treatment of Animals (PETA), a 501(c)(3) organization dedicated to protecting animals.
 There, she helped defeat over a dozen proposed "ag-gag" bills designed to criminalize the filming of animal abuse on industrial farms.

 Laura's work with charities has also included volunteering or interning with Greenpeace, Friends of the Rappahannock, the Virginia Equine Welfare Society, the Maymont Foundation, and many other organizations.

 Many Corvis pieces were derived from abandoned materials, from old glass shards and wooden surfaces to thrift-store flower pots and lighting.
 Laura and her partner, Rachel, up-cycled the finds into colorful mosaics, personalized paintings, and trendy household items to sell online, in craft shows around Virginia, and as custom orders.
 They became experts at breathing new life into seemingly ordinary items while adhering to a tight budget.